Last updated on October 30th, 2023 at 06:36 am

-Weight distribution bars are made to handle the sometimes complicated physics of towing a trailer.
-When doing so, you need to be aware of the weight limits of your towing vehicle and remain underneath that.
-Additionally, it is important to balance the weight of the trailer by making sure its not carrying a large load in the front and none in the back or vice versa.
-It also helps with keeping your trailer as level and stable as possible.
+Weight distribution bars are made to handle the often challenging physics of towing a trailer.
+When doing so, being aware of your towing vehicle weight limit is essential, as an overloaded trailer is a dangerous one.
+Additionally, balancing the weight of the trailer by making sure it’s not carrying a large load in the front or back is vital for avoiding an unstable trailer prone to swaying or rocking.

 How Do Weight Distribution Bars Work?

 Weight distribution bars use spring bars that sit in between the towing vehicle and trailer.
 Depending on how tight they are, the more tension they will be able to put on the trailer frame.
 This naturally lifts the back of the trailer slightly, opposing the natural downward pressure put on the trailer by the significant weight in the front, as shown in the video below:

 Weight distribution bars that are too loose won’t be able to offset the pressure in the front.
 However, if the bar is too tight, it won’t give much leeway toward movement in the front, leaving the trailer stiff.

 Despite this, the weight distribution bars serve to prevent a cascade of problems for both your vehicle and travel trailer.
 Without one of these bars, nothing would be stopping your trailer from bearing down onto the back of your vehicle!

 Over time, this puts tremendous stress on various parts of the vehicle including the brakes, axles, and even the steering.
 This lack of control can lead to a dangerous accident, whether towing a trailer or not.
 Taking the time to see how tight your trailer needs its weight distribution bars to be is crucial for ultimate safety on the road for you and the whole family.